Ajohnson-py/Ajohnson-py/README.md

 - **[3D Software Render](https://github.com/Ajohnson-py/3D-Software-Renderer/tree/main)**
   - Software renderer built using C and SDL
-  - The purpose of the project was to expand my knowledge of computer graphics and writing low-level code
+  - Project's purpose was to expand my knowledge of computer graphics and writing low-level code
 - **[Mathcha Hotkey Script](https://github.com/Ajohnson-py/Mathcha-Keyboard-Shortcuts)**
   - Python script that makes [Mathcha](https://www.mathcha.io/) more accessible for students with disabilities
   - Built using the pynput Python library